 - Consider going to a specialized wedding makeup course.

-- Be assistant makeup artist on weddings.
+- Be an assistant makeup artist at weddings.

 - Prepare your wedding makeup kit.